codex-academy/typescript-intro/readme.md

 > Use the `this` modifier to reference class instance variables.

-The `namesGreeted` instanace variable should be declared like this:
+The `namesGreeted` instance variable should be declared like this:

 ```
-private namesGreeted
+private namesGreeted;
 ```

 And can be accessed like this: